Cairo M

 Memory accesses are expressed as a 3-tuple:

-Here, is a monotonically increasing counter that determines the order of memory accesses.
+Here, $$\mathsf{clock}$$ is a **monotonically increasing counter** that determines the order of memory accesses.

 Although Cairo M’s memory is committed at the level of individual **field elements**, each address can group multiple leaves together to form a **multi-limb word**.